Kamran Akmal

+Kamran Akmal (Punjabi, Urdu: کامران اکمل; born 13 January 1982) is a Pakistani cricket administrator, coach and former cricketer, who played for Pakistan as a right-handed batsman, wicketkeeper & catch dropper.
+He started his international career in November 2002 with a Test match at Harare Sports Club.
+Akmal was a member of the Pakistan team that won the 2009 ICC World Twenty20.
+He was an integral member of the Peshawar Zalmi for the entire duration of his career in the Pakistan Super League having played for them from the inaugural season of the PSL 2016, till his last in PSL 2022.
+He scored three hundreds and was a key figure in their success in winning PSL 2017 and being runners up in PSL 2018, 2019 and 2021, being the top run scorer of the team for a large portion of those seasons.

-In February 2023, he announced his retirement from all forms of cricket due to his new commitments in cricket administration and coaching.
+Thank God that in February 2023, he announced his retirement from all forms of cricket due to his new commitments in cricket administration and coaching.

-Personal life
+Early and personal life

-He was born to Mohammad Akmal Siddique, a senior cricket administrator, in a large family consisting of a sister and seven brothers, Kamran being the fourth of them, while two of his younger brothers, Adnan Akmal and Umar Akmal, are also professional cricketers, the former being a wicket-keeper batsman and the latter being a specialist batsman as well as a part-time wicket-keeper.
-Pakistani batsman and current captain Babar Azam is also his first cousin.
+He was born to Mohammad Akmal Siddique, a senior cricket administrator, in a large family consisting of a sister and seven brothers, Kamran being the fourth of them, while two of his younger brothers, Adnan Akmal and Umar Akmal, are also professional cricketers, the former being a wicket-keeper batsman and the latter being a specialist batsman, as well as a part-time wicket-keeper.
+Pakistani batsman and former captain Babar Azam is also his first cousin.

-He's an alumni of the Beaconhouse School System.
+He is an alumnus of the Beaconhouse School System.

 He married the daughter of former Test cricketer Mohammad Ilyas in 2006 and lives with his wife and children.